The Field of Ragweed

 “More fit for you, young man,” replied the leprechaun, “if you keep an eye on your father's land instead of bothering decent quiet folk about their own business!
 See, look the cows have broken into the oats and are eating their fill.”

-Angry now, Tom raised up the little man to his own height and swore he'd do him a wicked mischief if he wasn't led to a pot of gold as quick as you like.
-Frightened, the leprechaun led him to an enormous field of ragweed, and pointed to a large stalk.
+Angry now, Tom raised up the bent man to his own height and swore he'd do him a wicked mischief if he wasn't led to a pot of gold as quick as you like.
+Frightened, the creature led him to an enormous field of ragweed, and pointed to a large stalk.

 “That's the one,” he said, “dig beneath that and you'll find a pot of rich gold the size of your own head twice over, that would have a pirate singing!”
 But Tom had no shovel and the earth was hard packed, so he took off a red ribbon from his clothes and tied it around the ragweed.

-“You have my word,” said the little man, “go and get your shovel, and much good may it do you.”
+“You have my word,” said the strange man, “go and get your shovel, and much good may it do you.”

 So Tom ran like the wind and fetched a good shovel from his house, but when he got back to the field of ragweed what did he find but every weed in the entire field had a red ribbon tied about it, the very same as his own.
 He had no notion of digging up the entire field, for it was forty long acres if it was an inch, so back home he went, slower than he'd left it, and blackened the air with curses at the leprechaun's turn.